 Areas of Specialization: Computer Science Theory, Models of Computation

 Lenore Blum (retired) is a professor of computer science at Carnegie Mellon University.
 Blum initially studied architecture, but graduated with a degree in mathematics by taking math classes at Massachusetts Institute of Technology, though her bachelor’s was granted by Simmons College, a private women’s college.
 Blum went to MIT and completed her Ph.D. there in 1968.

 Blum began her career at The University of California, Berkeley, though at the time (in the 1960s) they did not provide opportunities for women professors.
-She then taught at Mills College, where she received a first from Mills: an endowed professorship as the Letts-Villard Chair at Mills.
+She then taught at Mills College at Northeastern University, where she received a first from Mills: an endowed professorship as the Letts-Villard Chair at Mills.
 Her success at Mills led her to Carnegie Mellon University, where she became a Distinguished Career Professor of Computer Science at CMU in 1999.